SiliconLabs/third_party_hw_drivers_extension/app/documentation/example/sparkfun_rfid_id12la/README.md

 This project shows the implementation of a RFID module that outputs the 10 character unique ID ( 5 bytes ID + 1 byte checksum + 4 bytes timestamp) of a 125kHz RFID card with **BGM220 Explorer Kit** based on Qwiic communication.

+It can be used for human tracking, checking event attendance, and also beneficial for electronic wallet applications.

 ## Required Hardware ##

 - [A BGM220 Explorer Kit board](https://www.silabs.com/development-tools/wireless/bluetooth/bgm220-explorer-kit)